 Similar matrices are used for further processing.
 Simply thinning the image results in a skeleton.
 While this is only a single pixel wide, the branches and spurs can be very detrimental to image processing.
 In the figure below, the top sample is before pruning, the bottom is after.
 Fig 1.2, output before and after pruning.

-The current pruning method consists of several steps, the first of which is a simple prune using these matrices:
+The current pruning method consists of several steps, the first of which is a simple prune using the matrices in fig 1.2

-After pruning a certain number of iterations, the pruned image is dilated and intersected with the original image, the result can be seen in fig 1.2 above.
+After pruning a certain number of iterations, the pruned image is dilated and intersected with the original image.